abhiTronix/vidgear/README.md

 * **Asynchronous Enhancements**
   * _Added `asyncio` package to vidgear for handling asynchronous network APIs._
-  * _Various Performance enhancements for these Asyncio APIs for achieving concurrency within a single thread._
+  * _Various performance enhancements for these Asyncio APIs for achieving concurrency within a single thread._

 * ***Added new highly-precise Threaded FPS class for accurate VidGear benchmarking with `time.perf_counter` python module and [many more...](changelog.md)***